ExpressGradient/ddx/README.md

-# ddx
+# DDx
-ddx is an algorithm to solve complex problems
+DDx is a system to solve complex math problems.